hytechclub/py-201/DiscordBot/StudentDesc.md

 # Creating a Discord Bot in Python

 Learn how to create a Discord bot in Python, using the [`discord.py`](https://pypi.org/project/discord.py/) library.
-Review the **Chat Bot Introduction PowerPoint Presentation** below.
+View the **Chat Bot Introduction PowerPoint Presentation** below.
+Next, review the **Imports, Arguments, and Decorators PowerPoint Presentation** lecture content.
 Then, complete the **Discord Chat Bot Code-Along Activity**.
 Once that's done, work on the **Discord Chat Bot Challenges**.

 ## Chat Bot Introduction PowerPoint Presentation